Tokyo Travel Guide

 The archetypal Asian metropolis, Tokyo is a heady blend of the futuristic and traditional.
 From neon signs to Shinto shrines, this is a city of true sensory overload.

-Set your alarm to see Tsukiji Market come to life in the pre-dawn hours.
+Set your alarm to see Toyosu Fish Market (previously known as Tsukiji Market) come to life in the pre-dawn hours.
 The world's largest fish market is the place to eat the best sushi of your life at knockdown prices, but if the queues for the poky restaurants get too much, check out the ace tempura stands instead.

-Be sure to kick back in an onsen, the public baths where locals love to go for a gossip after a long day in the office.
+Be sure to kick back in a public bath where locals love to go for a gossip after a long day in the office.
 And take time to visit incense-shrouded shrines and get a minute's peace away from the throb of the city.

-As the 2020 Olympics loom, Tokyo's popularity is certain to boom further.
-Get there now to see why it remains one the world's most captivating cities.
+After the 2020 Olympics, Tokyo's popularity is certain to boom further.
+Get there now to see why it remains one of the world's most captivating cities.